RocketMap/RocketMap/docs/extras/mysql.md

 4. One this command prompt screen you'll want to enter:

    ```
-   CREATE DATABASE pokemongomapdb;
+   CREATE DATABASE rocketmapdb;
-   CREATE USER 'pogomapuser'@'localhost' IDENTIFIED BY 'password';
+   CREATE USER 'rocketmapuser'@'localhost' IDENTIFIED BY 'password';
-   GRANT ALL PRIVILEGES ON pokemongomapdb . * TO 'pogomapuser'@'localhost';
+   GRANT ALL PRIVILEGES ON rocketmapdb . * TO 'rocketmapuser'@'localhost';
    exit
    ```
-   You can change `pokemongomapdb` to whatever you want the name of the database to be.
+   You can change `rocketmapdb` to whatever you want the name of the database to be.
 5. If the database creation was successful it will tell you "Query OK, 1 row affected".
 If it doesn't echo that back at you then you either received an error message, or it just created a blank line.
 I've detailed how to fix common errors, and the blank line below.
    - **Blank line:**
      You simply missed the ";" in the CREATE DATABASE command.
 Essentially you didn't close of the line, so the program thinks you still have more information to input.
 Simply insert a ; onto the blank line and hit enter and it should echo "Query OK" at you.
    - **Error: "ERROR 1064 (42000): You have an error in your SQL syntax"** Double check that you put in the CREATE DATABASE command exactly as it's typed above.
-If you had the blank line error, and then retyped the CREATE DATABASE line it will spit this at you because you actually typed `CREATE DATABASE pokemongomapdb CREATE DATABASE pokemongomapdb;`.
-Simply retry the `CREATE DATABASE pokemongomapdb;` and don't forget your `;`.
+If you had the blank line error, and then retyped the CREATE DATABASE line it will spit this at you because you actually typed `CREATE DATABASE rocketmapdb CREATE DATABASE rocketmapdb;`.
+Simply retry the `CREATE DATABASE rocketmapdb;` and don't forget your `;`.
-   - **Error: "ERROR 1007 (HY000): Can't create database 'pokemongomapdb'; database exists"** The pokemongomapdb database already exists.
+   - **Error: "ERROR 1007 (HY000): Can't create database 'rocketmapdb'; database exists"** The rocketmapdb database already exists.
-     If you're trying to start a fresh database you'll need to execute `DROP DATABASE pokemongomapdb`, and then run `CREATE DATABASE pokemongomapdb`.
-If you want to keep the pokemongomapdb but start a new one, change the name.
+     If you're trying to start a fresh database you'll need to execute `DROP DATABASE rocketmapdb`, and then run `CREATE DATABASE rocketgomapdb`.
+If you want to keep the rocketmapdb but start a new one, change the name.
 6. Congratulations, your database is now setup and ready to be used.

 ## IV.
 Setting up the Config.ini file & Editing utils.py
 ### Config.ini
-1. Open file explorer to where you've extracted your develop branch of PokemonGo-Map
+1. Open file explorer to where you've extracted your develop branch of RocketMap
 2. Navigate to the "config" folder.
 3. Right-click and open config.ini in your text editor of choice.
 I used Notepad++.
 4. You're looking to fill in all the values in this file.
-If you've already ran and used the PokemonGo-Map like was required in step 1 of the prerequisites you should be familiar with most of this information, but I've broken it all down below.
+If you've already ran and used the RocketMap like was required in step 1 of the prerequisites you should be familiar with most of this information, but I've broken it all down below.
 On every line that you change/add a value make sure you remove the `#` as that makes the program think it is a comment, which obviously ignores the values you input.
     - **Authentication Settings:** You'll need to pick between using google, or pokemon trainer club login information.
-The PokemonGo-Map initial setup recommends ptc.
+The RocketMap initial setup recommends ptc.
         - Change "auth-service" to ptc or google, whichever you choose.
         - Change "username" to your respective username for the selected service.
         - Change "password" to your respective password for the username on the selected service.
     - **Database Settings:** This is the important section you will want to modify.
         - Change the "db-type" to "mysql"
         - Change "db-host" to "127.0.0.1"
-        - Change "db-name:" to "pokemongomapdb"
+        - Change "db-name:" to "rocketmapdb"
-        - Change "db-user:" to "pogomapuser"
+        - Change "db-user:" to "rocketmapuser"
         - Change "db-pass" to the password you chose in section III step 4, or leave it blank if you chose to roll with no password.
     - **Search Settings:** You only need to change this if you want to only run one location, or wish to disable gyms/pokemon/pokestops for all locations, or to have a universal thread count, scan delay, or step limit.
 I chose to not edit anything in the new config.ini.
     - **Misc:** This only has one setting and that's the google maps api key.
-If you don't have one, or don't know what that is please see [this](GoogleMaps.md) wiki page for the PokemonGo-Map project.
+If you don't have one, or don't know what that is please see [this](GoogleMaps.md) wiki page for the RocketMap project.
         - Change "gmaps-key:" to contain your google maps API key.
     - **Webserver Settings:** This is how your server knows where to communicate.
         - Change "host" to the host address you should already have setup.